 Students can take more than 6 research hours if they wish to enroll in more electives.
-Elective courses can be taken from Educational, School, & Counseling Psychology or from other departments such as Human Development and Family Studies, Psychological Sciences, or Information Science and Learning Technology.
+Elective courses can be taken from Educational, School, & Counseling Psychology or from other departments such as Human Development and Family Science, Psychological Sciences, or Information Science and Learning Technology.

 Sample Plan of Study

 The plan of study will depend on the student’s career goals and research interests, and should be completed in consultation with the Doctoral Dissertation Committee.

 The Graduate School requires that students pass a qualifying examination as a condition of official admittance to the PhD program.
 Acceptable performance on the Departmental Qualifying Examination is defined as a achieving a grade of “B” or better in each of the courses comprising the “core” courses.
 For educational psychology, these courses are the following:

 - ESC_PS 8060 Lifespan Development